Data-integrated neural networks for solving partial differential equations: Numerical experiments

 \begin{example} We consider the following nonhomogeneous wave equation:

 where $\Omega=[0,1]^{2}$ and $T=1$, the exact solution:

 \end{example}

+In this test, we use DataInNet to approximate solution (\ref{e41}) with high frequency components.
+Since the initial condition and source term provide the same frequency information, we only integrate the source term into the data integration neural network.

-In this test, we employed LHS to generate 3,500 training points, comprising 2,000 interior points, 1,200 boundary points, and 300 initial points.
-The weights are set to $t_{b}$ = 100 and $t_{0}$ = 100.
-We utilized a fully connected neural network with 4 hidden layers as the low-frequency subnetwork, each hidden layer containing 48 neurons.
-Three modules, each with 48 neurons, are used to construct the high-frequency subnetwork.
-For each subnetwork, the $cos(x)$ function served as the activation function, and the maximum number of iterations is set to 1,000.
+We employed LHS to generate $3,200$ training points, comprising $2,000$ interior points, $800$ boundary points and $400$ initial points.
+The weights $\tau=1$, $\tau_{b}=1,000$.
+We use a fully connected neural network with $4$ hidden layers as the auxiliary neural network, each layer containing $48$ neurons.
+Four modules, each with $48$ neurons, are used to construct the data integration neural network.
+The $sigmoid(x)$ function served as the activation function for each subnetwork and the maximum number of iterations is set to $4,000$.

-Figure \ref{E3.1} (A) and Figure \ref{E3.1} (B) show the exact solution (t=0.5) and the predicted solution (t=0.5), respectively.
-Figure \ref{E3.1} (C) displays the absolute error of FG-PINNs, where the maximum absolute error reaches $8.06 \times 10^{-4}$.
-The numerical results demonstrate that FG-PINNs provides an accurate approximation.
-Figure \ref{E3.1} (D) shows the relative $L^{2}$ error curve during the training process.
-After approximately 200 iterations, the relative $L^{2}$ error of FG-PINNs decreases to $O(10^{-3})$.
-This indicates that FG-PINNs can rapidly capture both the high-frequency and low-frequency components of the solution.

-To systematically evaluate the sensitivity of the FG-PINNs model performance to different activation functions, we conducted a series of controlled experiments.
-Table \ref{E3:Tab1} provides a detailed comparison.
-It can be observed that $cos(x)$ achieved the best approximation in this case.
-We tested the model's performance under varying numbers of modules and training points.
-Table \ref{E3:Tab2} shows detailed numerical results.
-As the number of modules used to build the high-frequency subnetwork increases and the number of sample points used for training grows, the accuracy of the approximation obtained by FG-PINNs is significantly improved.
-A series of numerical experiments verifies the effectiveness of the proposed method.